 In the United States, federal, state, and local governments have enacted numerous data privacy and security laws, including health information privacy laws, data breach notification laws, personal information privacy laws, consumer protection laws (e.g., Section 5 of the Federal Trade Commission Act), and other similar laws (e.g., wiretapping laws).
 For example, we may obtain health information from third parties (including research institutions from which we obtain clinical trial data) that are subject to privacy and security requirements under the HIPAA, as amended by the Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH), and their respective implementing regulations.
 HIPAA imposes specific requirements relating to the privacy, security, and transmission of individually identifiable health information.
-In addition, the California Consumer Privacy Act (CCPA) of 2018, as amended by the California Privacy Rights Act of 2020 (CPRA), (collectively, CCPA), applies to personal information of consumers, business representatives, and employees who are California residents, and requires businesses to provide specific disclosures in privacy notices and affording honor request of California residents to exercise certain privacy rights with respect to their personal information, such as those noted below.
-The CCPA provides for civil penalties for violations (up to \$7,500 per violation) and allows private litigants affected by certain data breaches to recover significant statutory damages.
-Although the CCPA exempts some data processed in the context of clinical trials, the CCPA increases compliance costs and potential liability with respect to other personal information we maintain about California residents.
-In addition, the California Privacy Rights Act of 2020 (CPRA) expanded the CCPA's requirements, including by adding a new right for individuals to correct their personal information and establishing a new California Privacy Protection Agency (CPPA) to implement and enforce the CPRA, law, which could result in increased enforcement.
-Other states have also enacted data privacy laws.
-For example, Virginia, Colorado, Utah, and Connecticut, have also passed comprehensive privacy laws, and similar laws are being considered in several other states, as well as at the federal and local levels.
-These state laws and the CCPA provide individuals with certain rights concerning their personal information, including the right to access, correct, or delete certain personal information, and opt-out of certain data processing activities, such as targeted advertising, profiling, and automated decision-making.
+Additionally, in the past few years, numerous U.S. states-including California, Virginia, Colorado, Connecticut, and Utah-have enacted comprehensive privacy laws that impose certain obligations on covered businesses, including providing specific disclosures in privacy notices and affording residents with certain rights concerning their personal information.
+As applicable, such rights may include the right to access, correct, or delete certain personal information, and to opt-out of certain data processing activities, such as targeted advertising, profiling, and automated decision-making.
 The exercise of these rights may impact our business and ability to provide our products and services.
-While these states, like the CCPA, exempt some data processed in the context of clinical trials, these laws further complicate compliance efforts, and increase legal risk and compliance costs for us and the third parties upon whom we rely.
+Certain states also impose stricter requirements for processing certain personal information, including sensitive information, such as conducting data privacy impact assessments.
+These state laws allow for statutory fines for noncompliance.
+For example, the CCPA applies to personal information of consumers, business representatives, and employees who are California residents, and requires businesses to provide specific disclosures in privacy notices and honor request of California residents to exercise certain privacy rights with respect to their personal information, such as those noted below.
+The CCPA provides for civil penalties for violations (up to \$7,500 per intentional violation) and allows private litigants affected by certain data breaches to recover significant statutory damages.
+Although the CCPA (like other U.S. comprehensive privacy laws) exempts some data processed in the context of clinical trials, the CCPA increases compliance costs and potential liability with respect to other personal information we maintain about California residents.
+Similar laws are being considered in several other states, as well as at the federal and local levels, and we expect more jurisdictions to pass similar laws in the future.
 Additionally, under various privacy laws and other obligations, we may be required to obtain certain consents to process personal information.
 Our inability or failure to do so could result in material adverse consequences, including interrupting our clinical trial activities.
 In many jurisdictions, enforcement actions and consequences for noncompliance are rising.
 In the United States, these include enforcement actions in response to rules and regulations promulgated under the authority of federal agencies, state attorneys general, legislatures and consumer protection agencies.